Bryan–College Station

-Bryan–College Station is a metropolitan area centering on the twin cities of Bryan and College Station in the Brazos Valley region of Texas.
-The 2010 census placed the population of the three county metropolitan area at 255,519.
-The 2019 population estimate was 273,101.
+Bryan–College Station is a metropolitan area centering on the twin cities of Bryan and College Station, Texas, in the Brazos Valley region of Texas.
+The 2020 census placed the population of the three-county metropolitan area at 287,462.

-The area's economic and social life is centered on the main campus of Texas A&M University in College Station; thus, the area is popularly known as "Aggieland" in reference to the Aggies nickname for the university's sports teams and students.
+The area's economic and social life is centered on the main campus of Texas A&M University College Station.
+The area is popularly known as "Aggieland" based on the Aggies nickname for the university's sports teams and students.

 Geography

 The College Station–Bryan, TX metropolitan statistical area (MSA) encompasses three counties: Brazos, Burleson, and Robertson.
 The College Station–Bryan MSA encompasses 2,123 sq mi (5,524 km2) of area, of which 2,100 sq mi (5,439 km2) is land and 33.5 sq mi (87 km2) is water.